bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant options and variant option values

-You can query the variant options and the variant option values that are associated with a variant.
+You can query the variant options and the variant option values that are associated with variants.

-The following queries returns the variant options that are associated with the specified variant.
-Unlike [Get product options](/api-docs/storefront/graphql/products#get-product-options), the queries return only variant options, not modifer options.

 ## Get variant options

-All variant options are [multiple choice options](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#mc).
-The following query returns variant options.
+All variant options are [multiple choice](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#mc).

-The example below shows a query that returns all variant options.
+The following example shows how to get the variant options that are associated with a specified variant.

 <!--
 type: tab